alexgmcm/70daysofsummer/README.md

 also either skip the corruptions using the info in corruptions.txt, or use a try statement to skip to the next five second window if it fails (and print message)

+make sure scripts will be compatible with alzheimers data - don't want to have to rewrite stuff